 If you find yourself the subject of a tax investigation you should seek the advice of solicitors with experience in dealing with financial investigations.
 Should an investigation lead to court proceedings, prosecutions will be conducted by specially trained lawyers with experience in dealing with these complex cases.
 For this reason, you need access to the best available legal expertise in order to conduct a robust defence in relation to any charges that may be made against you.
 The Financial Crime Solicitors at Wilford Smith specialise in tax and VAT fraud and are able to provide representation when attending meetings with HMRC, representation in court proceedings and can provide guidance on managing risks to reputation resulting from investigations or prosecutions.

 We are experts in advising on allegations of fraud and corporate crime, advising both directors and employees on issues such as bribery and corruption, insider trading, tax investigations and confiscation proceedings carried out under the Proceeds of Crime Act (POCA) 2002.
 For those subject to tax or financial investigations, we can provide representation when attending interviews under caution.
 Our solicitors can provide assistance on managing risks to reputation resulting from regulatory investigations or prosecutions, as well as assisting companies who choose to make voluntary disclosures to regulatory bodies, referred to as self-reporting.

-Contact our Tax and Financial Investigations Solicitors, England and Wales
+Contact our Tax and Financial Investigations Solicitors Sheffield

 If you are under investigation for tax or financial offences, Wilford Smith can assist.
-Our Criminal Defence Teams are based in Sheffield and London and help clients throughout England and Wales.
+Our Criminal Defence Team are based in Sheffield and help clients throughout England and Wales.
 Contact us today on 01709 828 044 for advice.